This is a critique, not a review; I assume you’ve either seen this movie, or don’t mind major spoilers.

 Conclusion

 The title of this movie is strange, given that it’s a romance.
-Once again, I suspect that movie producers are trying to broaden the appeal of the romance, to broaden their potential for profit.
+Once again, I suspect that movie producers are trying to broaden the movie’s appeal, to broaden their potential for profit.

 But once again, I think it backfired.
 I’m not sure romance viewers found this movie.
 And I’m not sure sports-loving guys would really enjoy it.
 So, by not committing to doing one thing and doing it well, it’s a lose-lose.

 I fear filmmakers omit those pining looks and moping moments because they might seem ‘cringe’ to some viewers.
 But, you can only edit a romance down so much before losing the romance entirely.
 Those little moments are what make a romance.
-And if all you get from them is discomfort, maybe you shouldn’t be watching romance.
+And if all you get from them is discomfort, maybe you’re not the target audience.

 That said, I did enjoy the movie.
 It had a winning cast, fun camaraderie, and a unique setup, and was more entertaining than many recent Netflix movies I’ve seen.
 It just wasn’t much of a romance.